 Grant Funds for Boat Owners Within the Shelter Island Yacht Basin

-San Diego Shelter Island boaters can save between 60 to 75 percent on stripping and painting costs for boat hulls.
+San Diego Shelter Island boaters can save 60 percent or 75 percent on stripping and painting costs for boat hulls.

 How Can This Program Help You?